Frequently Asked Questions

 We recommend the anterior / posterior pad placement on the child.
 The only limiting factor is that the pads should not touch each other.

-The Laerdal HS1 Heart Start defibrillator is automated, enabling people with very little or no training the potential to save a life.
-It has an excellent talk through functionality.
-However, St John does encourage individuals to have completed an Provide First Aid course (HLTAID003).
+No. Defibrillators are automatic and have an excellent talk through functionality, enabling people with very little or no training the potential to save a life.
+However, St John does encourage individuals to have completed a Provide First Aid course (HLTAID003).
 There is no legislated accredited training required to use an AED.

 Yes.
 An example of this is our relationship with St John competitor Surf Life Saving Australia who has more than 55 registered CFR locations across WA beaches.